TWS-Agile-Full-Stack-Bootcamp/TakeOutFood/README.md

 ## Practice Requirement

 - Clone template library
-- Write codes in the method of `BestCharge` under the class of `App.cs` in the directory of `TakeOutFood.cs`
+- Write codes in the method of `BestCharge` under the class of `App.cs` in the directory of `TakeOutFood`
 - The finished codes should be able to pass the test under the directory of `TekeOutFoodTest`

 ## How to take the test